ceena.dev

 • Designed and built the Gmail add-on support agent end to end.

-• Built the issue-classification and MCP-connected context-retrieval pipeline.
+• Built the MCP-connected account and reservation lookup pipeline.

 • Created the knowledge base and embedding search over resolved support emails.